LukeKolodziej/iis-docs/iis/web-dev-reference/server-variables.md

 the client, and the current request on the connection.
 Additionally, inbound URL rewrite rules can be used to set custom server variables.

+> [!NOTE]
+> Not all server variables listed in this document are available in versions of IIS prior to IIS 8.5.

 | Server Variable       | Description                                           |